Gimcrack: Racing career

 Despite his small stature, Gimcrack was widely successful, winning 27 of his 36 races in a turf career spanning 7 seasons.
+His ownership changed hands a few times, being owned by Frederick St John, 2nd Viscount Bolingbroke before being resold to Sir Charles Bunbury, 6th Baronet, who owned Gimcrack from 1768 to 1769.
+He was resold again to Richard Grosvenor, 1st Earl Grosvenor, as Bunbury was unhappy with Gimcrack's racing performance later in his career.

-Gimcrack won his last race in 1771, at age eleven, and he retired to the Grosvenor stud.
+Gimcrack won his last race in 1771, at age 11, and he retired to the Grosvenor stud.

 Stud record

-Gimcrack sired the handy grey horse, Grey Robin who defeated Pot-8-os.
-His bloodline was more notable though in US horse racing than in Britain, via his son Medley.
+Gimcrack sired the handy grey horse, Grey Robin, who defeated Pot-8-os.
+His bloodline was more notable though in U.S. horse racing than in Britain, via his son, Medley.

-After his death he was buried at Haughton Hall in Shifnal, Shropshire.
+After his death, he was buried at Haughton Hall in Shifnal, Shropshire.
 A brick and stone pillar marks his grave to the west of the old walled garden.

 Legacy

 Gimcrack is best known from the paintings of George Stubbs.

-The Gimcrack Club, in York was founded in 1766 in his honour, and the Gimcrack Stakes, also at York, are therefore also named after the horse.
+The Gimcrack Club, in York was founded in 1766 in his honour, and the Gimcrack Stakes, also at York, is therefore also named after the horse.